firstdraft/cloud9_rails_runner/README.md

 Copy and paste the RailsRunner.run to cloud 9

-Rename the file to RailsRunner.run and save
+Rename the file to `Active File — Rails Server.run` and save

 Note
 -------